-Since the first fatal accident involving an Uber autonomous car in Arizona, resulting in the unfortunate death of a pedestrian, safety concerns regarding the use of self-driving technology has again become a hotly contested and divisive issue.
+Since the first fatal accident involving an Uber autonomous car in Arizona last year, resulting in the unfortunate death of a pedestrian, safety concerns regarding the use of self-driving technology is a hotly contested and divisive issue.

 It is worth asking at this point whether distrust of autonomous technology has a semblance of the real truth and is it backed by some authoritative research?